NH AG: town moderators will make the call about postponing weekend meetings

 The notice provided typical preventive measures and urged people to maintain social distancing of 6 feet in the gymnasium.
 It also provided information for moderators to consider.

 The town will have hand sanitizer available.
 Supervisors and ballot clerks will wear gloves while handling ballots.
-Pencils will be distributed for use during the day, and residents will be told to keep them; as an alternative, they can bring their own pen or pencil.
+Pencils will be distributed for use during the day, and residents will be told to keep them; as an alternative, they can bring their own pens or pencils.

 The notice said that surgical masks will not be effective in preventing spread of disease or avoiding contact.

-"If you are sick and decide to attend but wear a surgical mask, you are possibly still going to spread whatever you have," the notice reads.
+“If you are sick and decide to attend but wear a surgical mask, you are possibly still going to spread whatever you have,” the notice read.

 In his statement, MacDonald said town and school district officials must consider the ramifications of postponement.
-He encouraged moderators to consult with the town lawyer before doing so.
+He encouraged moderators to consult with their town’s lawyer before doing so.